Wreaperz/EmblemMind/README.md

 - **Automated input control** to play the game via BizHawk, including cursor movement, menu navigation, and action execution.
 - **Reinforcement learning loop** with experience replay and reward shaping.
 - **Robust error handling and recovery** for emulator state inconsistencies.
+- **Memory manipulation tools** for debugging and testing gameplay scenarios.

 ## What WASN'T Accomplished
 - **Full-scale operational gameplay** of maps and levels; AI lacks complex decision-making and long-term strategizing capabilities